What Is Substantial Gainful Activity (SGA) for Social Security Disability Purposes?

 What If You Stop Working?

-What If You Own Your Own Business?
+What If You Work in Your Own Business?

-The SSA recognizes that whether a small business's net profit is over $1,470 per month isn't always a good indicator of whether you, the business owner, are doing substantial gainful activity.
-If you are self-employed (you own your own business) and you aren't applying for disability for blindness or low vision, the SSA will try to look more closely at what you're doing for the company.
+Social Security recognizes that whether a small business's net profit is over $1,470 per month isn't always a good indicator of whether you, the business owner, are doing substantial gainful activity.
+If you're self-employed (you're a freelancer or you own your own business) and you aren't applying for disability for blindness or low vision, the SSA will try to look more closely at what you're doing for the company.

 The SSA will apply what it calls "The Three Tests" to determine if your business activity is SGA.
 Your business activity will be considered SGA if you:

-What If You've Already Been Approved for Benefits?
+Can You Work If You've Already Been Approved for Benefits?

 SSI.
 SSI has various work incentives to encourage disability recipients to try to go back to work.
-One incentive is that the SGA rule doesn't actually apply to SSI recipients who have been receiving disability benefits for a month or more.
+One incentive is that the SGA rule doesn't apply to SSI recipients who have been receiving disability benefits for a month or more.
 Instead, SSI's general income limit applies, and part of SSI recipients' work income isn't counted toward the SSI income limit.

 For more information on attempting to return to work while on SSDI or SSI, see our section on returning to work while collecting disability.

-Updated January 4, 2023
+Updated August 14, 2023

 Talk to a Disability Lawyer